 8. Max Menke

 Even if you’ve not heard of Max Menke or GrowthX before, you would have a clear understanding of what he does after reading his LinkedIn headline.
-It’s effective because it successfully companies his specialisation without resorting to hyperbole.
+It’s effective because it successfully companies his specialization without resorting to hyperbole.

 9. Lisa Buyer